Meghan Markle’s Father Says He’ll Attend Royal Wedding To Walk Her Down The Aisle If Doctor’s Allow It

 Meghan Markle’s father, Thomas Markle, is changing his tune.
-After announcing earlier this week that he would not attend the Royal Wedding to walk his daughter down the aisle, he’s revealing that he wants to head to London to be their for his daughter after all.
+After announcing earlier this week that he would not attend the royal wedding to walk his daughter down the aisle, he’s revealing that he wants to head to London to be their for his daughter after all.
 However, there could be a problem with his plan.

 According to a May 15 report by TMZ, Thomas Markle told the outlet that he is currently back in the hospital suffering chest pains after recently having a heart attack.
 Meghan Markle’s father reveal that doctors told him there is “serious” damage to his heart following the attack last week, but that he wants to be there for his daughter’s big day if possible.

-It was previously reported that Thomas Markle didn’t want to show his face at the Royal Wedding after he admitted to staging paparazzi photos of himself getting ready for the wedding.
+It was previously reported that Thomas Markle didn’t want to show his face at the royal wedding after he admitted to staging paparazzi photos of himself getting ready for the wedding.
 Thomas claimed he didn’t want to embarrass Meghan any further.
 However, he now believes that he may have overreacted to the controversy, calling it “stupid.”

 “I hate the idea of missing one of the greatest moments in history and walking my daughter down the aisle,” Thomas Markle told the website.